JeffT1234/Delta_Strategy/README.md

-Contributing author on proof of concept overview of the Delta Strategy, an antifragile portfolio architecture designed for convex capital deployment under uncertainty.
+Contributing author of a proof-of-concept overview for the Delta Strategy, an antifragile portfolio architecture designed for convex capital deployment under uncertainty.
 Internal white paper and executive doc remain confidential.